zgracem/gone-home-walkthrough/README.md

 ## Credits

-The VGA font is from [The Ultimate Oldschool PC Font Pack].
+The VGA font is from [The Ultimate Oldschool PC Font Pack] (v2.2) by VileR.

 [The Ultimate Oldschool PC Font Pack]: https://int10h.org/oldschool-pc-fonts/